 Khronos and OpenWF are trademarks of the Khronos Group Inc. All other product names, trademarks, and/or company names are used solely for identification and belong to their respective owners.

-Vivante and Animated Media Partner to Offer Embedded Flash Solutions Optimized for Vivante OpenGL ES 2.0 Graphics Processors
+Vivante, Animated Media Partner to Offer Embedded Flash Solutions for OpenGL ES Graphics Processors

 Flash Tools Can Be Used to Create Browser-less Embedded Flash Applications that are Translated To OpenGL ES 2.0 and Rendered by the Vivante GPU